HiteshKolluru-asu/SER516-Spr25-JavaB-3/README.md

 **How to Use:**

-## Running the Application Locally
+## Building and Running the Application

 1. **Navigate to the Project root Directory:**
    ```bash